openforis/sepal-doc/docs/source/workflows/area_estimation.rst

 On the **Introduction** page, you can change the language from English to French or Spanish.
 The Description, Background, and "How to use the tool" panels provide more information about the tool.
-The Reference and Documents panel provides links to other information about stratified sampling, such as REDD Compass.
+The Reference and Documents pane provides links to other information about stratified sampling, such as REDD Compass.

 .. figure:: ../_images/workflows/area_estimation/stratified_estimator_interface.png
    :alt: The stratified estimator interface.